yashb81/linux-server/README.md

 You will get your respective public IP address.
 Download the default key-pair and copy to /.ssh folder.
-Open your terminal and type in chmod 600 ~/.ssh/key.pem Now Use the command ssh -i ~/.ssh/key.pem ubuntu@35.154.31.69 to create the instance on your terminal Create a new user named grader
+Open your terminal and type in chmod 600 ~/.ssh/key.pem Now Use the command ssh -i ~/.ssh/key.pem ubuntu@13.126.72.147 to create the instance on your terminal Create a new user named grader

 sudo adduser grader
 optional: install finger to check user has been added apt-get install finger finger grader
-Give the grader the permission to sudo
+Give the gra3der the permission to sudo

 sudo visudo
 inside the file add grader ALL=(ALL:ALL) ALL below the root user under "#User privilege specification"